CallumRG/lessoncraft.ai/Daily Scrum/Mar 13.md

 - What will I do today: Code update on profile chaging password

 Michael:
-- What did I do yesterday: Made UI and endpoint to view a list of lessons made by me
+- What did I do yesterday: Added topbars to the lesson page to view details like viewcount, etc. Made UI and endpoint to view a list of lessons made by me
 - What was in my way: N/A
 - What will I do today: Unit Tests